Husted42/DatabasesAndInformationSystems/projectBeer/README.md

 - Sky Wong - lgz282

 ## Deployment
-To deploy this project run have the modules
+To deploy this project you need to have the modules
 - flask
 - psycopg2